-Mike and Angie Johnson are excited for their future of serving as missionaries with Mission Aviation Fellowship, and seek to use the gifts God has given them to serve Him.
-As a licensed mechanic, Mike will maintain aircraft used to transport missionaries, national pastors, medical personnel, and supplies in support of various ministries.
-Along with the important role of raising Colton and Macie, Angie looks forward to interacting with the community they live in, building relationships, as well as serving where she is able.
+Mike and Angie Johnson are missionaries with Mission Aviation Fellowship, using the gifts God has given them to serve Him.
+After 7 years serving as a maintenance specialist in Tarakan, Indonesia, the Johnson family took an assignment at MAF headquarters in Nampa, Idaho.
+Mike serves in a much-needed position as a maintenance controller, supporting MAF’s many programs around the world.
+He helps to make sure all the planes in MAF’s fleet are being correctly maintained, and gives support to mechanics on the field when maintenance issues arise.
+These aircraft are used to transport missionaries, national pastors, medical personnel, and supplies in support of various ministries.
+Along with the important role of raising Colton and Macie, Angie interacts with their local community, as well as serving where she is able.

 Born in Vancouver, WA, Mike was raised in the Philippines where his family served as missionaries.
 In his sophomore year of high school, he was challenged to make his faith his own.
 While attending Ecola Bible School, he was gripped by the call to combine his love for aviation with serving God as a missionary pilot.
 A few years later he attended Multnomah Bible School, and later went on to Portland Community College to earn his Aircraft Mechanic’s Certificate.
 God orchestrated Mike’s flight training through a fellow aircraft mechanic at work who was also a flight instructor.
 Through the generous support of individuals at Servant Wings, a training organization for missionary pilots/mechanics, Mike was able to obtain his Instrument Rating and Commercial Pilot’s Certificate.